Get ready for winter 2026!

 By the close of this era, the shape of the next one was already visible in the Board's own forward planning: a kitchen due for replacement, a downstairs bathroom refurbishment on the horizon, and an administrative arrangement with Strata Plus now well bedded in.
 David Ferguson, having served as both Secretary and Director since around 2011, would step down from the Board altogether at the 2015 AGM — thanked, at the time, for his part in streamlining how the club was run — while staying on, through Strata Plus, as the quiet engine of its administration for years to come.

 Mark Cahill was President right through this era, his name at the top of every AGM notice from 2015 to 2018.
 Around him, the Board changed only gently.
-Peter Shea signed on as Secretary from 2015, taking over from David Ferguson — and, as the Board's own minutes show plainly in their meeting headers, he was quietly the Treasurer too, right from the start of this era.
+Peter Shea signed on as Secretary from 2015, taking over from David Ferguson — and, as the Board's own minutes show plainly in their meeting headers, he was quietly the Treasurer too, for the whole of this era and a little beyond.
 It's not something the AGM minutes ever spelled out; members reporting each year simply heard from "the Treasurer" without necessarily knowing it was the same person taking the minutes.
-But the Board's own paperwork is unambiguous: "Secretary / Treasurer: Peter Shea" appears at the top of meeting after meeting, from March 2015 through to 2018.
+But the Board's own paperwork is unambiguous: "Secretary / Treasurer: Peter Shea" appears at the top of meeting after meeting, from March 2015 onward.

 Tony Mallis held maintenance duties throughout, matching the "Mr Maintenance" nickname the 2015 Newsletter gave him.
 Adrienne Isbister looked after environmental matters.
-Jean Lynch — who also went by her married name, Rollings — ran bookings in the earlier years of this era, a role Tony Mallis picked up alongside his own sometime in 2017.
+Jean Lynch — who also went by her married name, Rollings — ran bookings through the first half of this era, handing the role to Tony Mallis in April 2017, who then carried it alongside maintenance.
 Kim Bessell and, from 2015, Peter Murray rounded out the Board, with Peter Murray taking on the alpine sports portfolio in 2017.

 The one real change at the top of the Board came at the 2015 AGM, where David Ferguson stood down after several years as Secretary and Director.
 Members thanked him — and his family — warmly, for what the minutes call "his initiative in streamlining the management practices of the Club," and Peter Murray joined the Board unopposed in his place.
 The 2015 Newsletter added its own note of thanks to "David Ferguson (and Oli)," and signed off, in a nice bit of club shorthand, with "Ski Heil!" — a phrase it credited to "our most esteemed former secretary."